dekuNukem/joyAnalog/TwitchPlaysNintendoSwitch/README.md

 # Twitch Plays Nintendo Switch

-This is actually a simplified version of the code used during TwitchPlaysPokemonX back in 2014.
+This is actually a simplified version of the code used during Twitch Plays Pokemon X back in 2014.
 To keep it simple I used  tkinter for the command scroller.

 To use it:

 * Connect the two correctly configured NintenDAC mini board to the computer.

-* Open up `launch.py` and configure the username, oauth, chat channel and serial port name.
+* Open up `launch.py` in an editor and configure the username, oauth, chat channel and serial port name.

 * Open up `banned_user.txt` and `disabled_cmd.txt` and fill them in as you wish.
 These can be updated while main script is running too.